 3. Boiling and hot water taps provide hot water instantly

 No more waiting around for the kettle to boil, no more realising there’s not enough water in the kettle for that pasta pan.
-You simply fill your cup or pan directly from the tap.
+With boiling water taps (and the best hot water dispensers), you simply fill your cup or pan directly from the tap.

 4. Boiling and hot water taps mean streamlined worktops